 Despite the weak enforcement of these laws, the law making processes provide women's movements an opportunity to network globally.
 The transformation of international human rights and transnational idea sharing into domestic violence lawmaking has been defined as one of the most important social movements of our times.
 Although much more must be done to realize the promise of these laws, countries that are in the process of lawmaking have much to learn from these experiences.
 In the last decade, many countries in the Asian region have either passed or are in the process of passing national domestic violence laws.
 Despite the fact that the laws in force are yet to be transformed fully into practice these laws are important benchmarks and integrate some novel elements in domestic violence lawmaking.
 Although there is little homogeneity in the Asian region in the field of political, economic, social, or cultural development, these laws have the transformative potential to create new standards in an area where women victims of violence are often silenced because of a culture of impunity.
 The existence of a law provides space for women to claim their right to bodily integrity and security.
 Many elements of these laws in different parts of Asia are also instructive to other jurisdictions and can resonate between and across the Asian region.

 de Silva de Alwis, Rangita, "Domestic Violence Lawmaking in Asia: Some Innovative Trends in Feminist Lawmaking" (2012).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1683.

 Asian Studies Commons, Comparative and Foreign Law Commons, Criminal Law Commons, Domestic and Intimate Partner Violence Commons, Family Law Commons, Law and Gender Commons, Law and Society Commons, Legislation Commons, Policy Design, Analysis, and Evaluation Commons, Social Control, Law, Crime, and Deviance Commons, South and Southeast Asian Languages and Societies Commons, Women's Studies Commons